 The heat will penetrate the ﬁrst layer, then the K-MASS below will start to react.
 The layers react until the ﬁre is extinguished or the material is consumed.

-K-MASS provides superior insulation characteristics in high heat flux, rapid temperature rise hydrocarbon fires by maintaining cooler surface temperatures, lower heat transfer rates, and cooling the components in sudden ambient temperature increases to 1093°C/ 2000°F.
+Our intumescent epoxy provides superior insulation characteristics in high heat flux, rapid temperature rise hydrocarbon fires by maintaining cooler surface temperatures, lower heat transfer rates, and cooling the components in sudden ambient temperature increases to 1093°C/ 2000°F.

 Hydrocarbon vs Cellulosic Fire

 Of all the fire tests available UL 1709 is the most demanding, with the fastest temperature rise coupled with one of the highest heat fluxes.
 This is why UL 1709 has been adopted by the petrochemical industry.